 There is therapeutic value in writing or journaling through addiction recovery.
 Perhaps you can write about your childhood days, significant events, past relationships, and so on in order to begin unearthing root issues.
 As negative feelings surface, you can contend with them, process them, and then let them go.
 Journaling is certainly recommended as a tool to help you re-examine life’s issues, and offers significant therapeutic value.
 It’s also nice to have a journal to look back through over the years to see how you’ve changed and grown, or just to reminisce about your life.

 The disease of addiction is cunning and baffling.
 When it comes to getting sober and staying sober, don’t neglect to address possible core issues that led to your addiction in the first place.
-Consider seeing a counselor to discuss the topic, especially if you are contending with negative emotions like depression, anger, resentment, and fear.
+Consider seeing a counselor, especially if you are contending with negative emotions like depression, anger, resentment, and fear.
 With support and guidance, you can get to the root issues, contend with them, and overcome them, leading you to feel happier as you move forward in your life.